sferics/plbufr/docs/read_bufr.rst

 Message list object
 ------------------------

 :func:`read_bufr` can take a message list object as an input.
-It is particularly useful if we already have the BUFR data in another object/storage structure and we want to directly use it with pdbufr.
+It is particularly useful if we already have the BUFR data in another object/storage structure and we want to directly use it with plbufr.

 A message list object is sequence of messages, where a message must be a mutable mapping of ``str`` BUFR keys to values.
 Ideally, the message object should implement a context manager (``__enter__`` and ``__exit__``) and also the ``is_coord`` method, which determines if a key is a BUFR coordinate descriptor.
 If any of these methods are not available :func:`read_bufr` will automatically create a wrapper object to provide default implementations.
-For details see :class:`MessageWrapper` in ``pdbufr/bufr_structure.py``.
+For details see :class:`MessageWrapper` in ``plbufr/bufr_structure.py``.